tremby/discord-tagbot/README.md

 - **`/tag-chat-channel unset`:** disassociate a chat channel from this tag game.

-### Archiving a game
+### Inactive games

-Once a game is finished
+If a game is finished without restarting, it goes into the "inactive" state.
-(maybe it's the end of the month and the winner has been awarded with a nice prize) you can archive it by running the `/tag-archive-channel` command.

 This means any new messages with images coming in will be deleted immediately, with a message reminding the author that the game is finished.

-The status message in the game channel with the scoreboard will remain pinned.
+The status message in the game channel with the latest scoreboard will remain pinned.

-If a chat channel was associated with the game, a message announcing that the game is over will be posted there, with the top 3 scores shown, along with a link to the pinned post in the game channel which has with the full scoreboard.

-Archiving a channel can be undone with the `/tag-unarchive-channel` command, which also forces a recount
-(to figure out what the game status was).
-This does not delete any end-of-game announcement which might have been posted.

-These archiving commands can only be performed by admins, and by tag judges associated with that game.

 ### Managing disqualified players